 A growing body of research on the impact of cash transfers in emergencies and humanitarian contexts2 further suggests that cash-based approaches can maintain household food security among food-insecure populations.
 The COVID-19 pandemic has precipitated an acute economic emergency that disproportionately threatens the livelihoods of vulnerable populations worldwide, necessitating timely and comprehensive policy responses.
 Research on the short-term impacts of new and expanded social assistance programs will allow policymakers to more effectively plan for needed long-term economic recovery.

-The VAT Compensation (Compensación de IVA) is an unconditional cash transfer managed by the National Planning Department (Departamento Nacional de Planeación; DNP) that will benefit nearly 1 million low-income households.
-Launched on March 31, 2020, the transfer consists of 75,000 Colombian Pesos3 distributed on a monthly basis4 to beneficiaries of two existing social welfare programs benefitting low-income families and senior citizens: 700,000 households in Familias en Acción (FeA) and 300,000 households enrolled in Colombia Mayor (CM).
-To inform future policies, DNP is interested in understanding how the transfer assists beneficiaries in navigating the economic crisis.
+The VAT Compensation (Compensación de IVA) is an unconditional cash transfer initially managed by the National Planning Department (Departamento Nacional de Planeación; DNP) and currently managed by the Department of Social Prosperity (Departamento de Prosperidad Social; DPS) that benefits nearly 1 million households living in poverty.
+Launched on March 31, 2020, the transfer consists of 75,000 Colombian Pesos3 distributed every 5-8 weeks to beneficiaries of two existing social welfare programs benefitting low-income families and senior citizens: 700,000 households in Familias en Acción (FeA) and 300,000 households enrolled in Colombia Mayor (CM).
+The transfer was delivered via cash and digital platform, with increasing use of the digital platform over time.
+To inform future policies, DNP and DPS were interested in understanding how the transfer assists beneficiaries in navigating the economic crisis.

-The research team has partnered with DNP to design a randomized evaluation that measures the immediate impacts of the unconditional cash transfer program on beneficiaries’ health, livelihoods, and household behaviors to mitigate the spread of COVID-19 during the pandemic.
+The research team partnered with DNP to design a randomized evaluation that measured the immediate impacts of the unconditional cash transfer program on beneficiaries’ health, livelihoods, and household protective behaviors (e.g. maintaining quarantine and social distance) to mitigate the spread of COVID-19 during the pandemic.

-The team will assess whether there are different effects of the transfer’s impact among recipients (e.g. formal/informal workers).
-For example, the study will look at whether the head of household had been working in the month before the national quarantine, including the industry and whether he/she was employed in the formal sector.
-The survey asks respondents about their individual and household behaviors to determine whether the transfer impacts decisions made during this national emergency period.
+The team assessed whether there are different effects of the transfer’s impact among recipients (e.g. urban/rural households), as well as whether the channel (digital or cash redemptions) impacted user behavior.
+For example, the study considered whether the head of household had been working in the month before the national quarantine, including the industry and whether he/she was employed in the formal sector.
+The survey asked respondents about their individual and household behaviors to determine whether the transfer impacted decisions made during the national emergency.

-Specifically, DNP and the research team are interested in understanding households’ perceptions and actions related to: consumption and food security, virus mitigation health behaviors, physical and mental health, children’s learning, financial resiliency, domestic violence, migration decisions during the pandemic, internet access, trust in government, and attitudes towards government responses to the coronavirus.
-The team will also assess any bottlenecks in the delivery of the transfer to inform any necessary implementation adjustments.
+Specifically, the government and the research team were interested in understanding households’ perceptions and actions related to: consumption and food security, virus mitigation health behaviors, physical and mental health, parental investment in children’s learning, financial resiliency, domestic violence, migration decisions during the pandemic, internet access, trust in government, and attitudes towards government responses to the coronavirus.
+The team also assessed bottlenecks in the delivery of the transfer to inform policy recommendations for future digital social assistance programs.